-It’s T-minus a week or so until your kid devises a Ferris Bueller-worthy plan to stay home from school.
-Every year, back to school jitters happen — and for a variety of reasons: Weird teachers.
-New classmates.
-This crazy new math called Algebra.
-Dr. Laura Markham, Columbia University clinical psychologist, founder of AhaParenting.com, and mom who is prepping her own kid for class, knows how to identify where this agita comes from and how to arm you with the words to get them through it.
-But let them know it was nice try with the whole mannequin in the bed contraption.
+Dr. Laura Markham, Columbia University clinical psychologist, founder of AhaParenting.com, and a mom who is prepping her own kid for class, knows how to identify where this agita comes from and how to arm you with the words to get them through it.
+But let them know it was a nice try with the whole mannequin in the bed contraption.

 - Go Early: Especially important if they’re going to a new school, head there a day early and take a quick tour to get them familiar with the place.
 Make sure you show them where the bathrooms are — because potty anxiety is real.

 - Arrange Play Dates With Classmates; “Even if they don’t become best friends, he’ll have a friendly face at lunchtime,” say Markham.
 “Parents assume kids know how to make friends but that’s not always the case.
-The whole Mean Girls thing can happen as early as 3rd Grade.”
+The whole Mean Girls thing can happen as early as third grade.”

 Soon they’ll leave for school with the nonchalance you have commuting to work, but if you want a smooth handoff when they’re little, try this:

-- Play Before School: Get them up 10 or 15 minutes earlier to stage a pillow fights or give an airplane ride.
-“Anything that gets them laughing is good. it reduces stress hormones and can help kids adjust a lot better and feel less nervous before entering the classroom,” she says
+- Play Before School: Get them up 10 or 15 minutes earlier to stage a pillow fight or give them an airplane ride.
+“Anything that gets them laughing is good.
+It reduces stress hormones and can help kids adjust a lot better and feel less nervous before entering the classroom,” she says.

-- Leave The With A Parting Gift: For young kids, Markham suggests doing a silly routine where you sit them on your lap, and when they walk away from you, say, “No, don’t leave me!”
+- Leave Them With a Parting Gift: For young kids, Markham suggests doing a silly routine where you sit them on your lap, and when they walk away from you, say, “No, don’t leave me!”
 Feign bravery and say, “I know we’ll always come back to each other, so I’m going to be brave and let you go to school.”
 Reverse psychology.
 Classic.

-- Meet A Friend Outside: Find their buddy outside building so they can walk in together.
+- Meet a Friend Outside: Find their buddy outside the building so they can walk in together.
 Markham says that even if they’re in different classrooms they’ll feel more comfortable.

 For this initial period, and beyond, keep it simple.
 Make things easy for yourself: Cook simple dinners and reheat leftovers to free up time in the evening.
 Set routines, like playtime always followed by homework.
 And no screens until the weekend,